Frequently Asked Questions on Pharmacy Students/Licensure by Exam

 Q: What is the certificate of graduation?

 A: This form will be completed by your school of pharmacy.
 It certifies your dates of enrollment in pharmacy school, graduation date, and hours acquired.
-It must bear the school’s official seal, but it can be mailed in by you or a the school.
+It must bear the school’s official seal, and it must be mailed in by you or by the school.

 Q: Do I need to submit the certificate of graduation?

-A: Students from Campbell University, The University of North Carolina at Chapel Hill, and Wingate University do NOT need to submit the certificate; your school will submit it for you.
-Students from ALL OTHER schools of pharmacy must submit this certificate to the NC Board.
+A: Students from Campbell University, The University of North Carolina at Chapel Hill, High Point University, and Wingate University do NOT need to submit the certificate; your school will submit it for you.
+Students from ALL OTHER schools of pharmacy must submit this certificate to the NC Board via U.S. mail.

 Q: What is score transfer?